 English peer-tutors are Champlain students who have good academic grades, especially in English, and strong time-management skills.
 Tutors are paid by the College to help students at Champlain to improve their writing, reading or speaking skills.
 Tutors work with students on a regular one-on-one basis according to a mutually agreed upon schedule.
 Tutors also work with other teachers and groups of students on certain occasions and organize various educational workshops and activities throughout a given semester.

-The English peer-tutoring service will be offered online for the Fall 2020 semester.
+The English peer-tutoring service will be offered online for the Spring 2021 semester.

 To learn more about peer tutoring, contact Eliana Chilakos by MIO.

 NEW – In case you missed it, the English Peer Tutoring Service now has a blog designed to help students with their reading and writing skills!
 All blog entries are created by peer tutors and provide helpful tips on topics like essay writing, academic research, literary analysis, oral presentations, and professional email writing.
 Be sure to visit the blog to learn more about these topics and to get to know the peer tutors behind the blog: https://sway.office.com/EySXnAEeX0whJmKR?ref=Link

 There are private tutors available for students who feel they need more help than what is available.
 Rates vary.

 Contact Lucy Doheny, Academic Advisor, for assistance in locating a private tutor.